Texas A&M vs. Missouri NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 61 points -- this matchup's over/under -- just once this season.
+- Texas A&M and its opponents have combined for 60.5 points -- this matchup's point total -- just one time this season.

-- Missouri and its opponents have combined to score more than 61 points in five of six games this season.

-- The combined points per game average of the two teams, 64.1, is 3.1 points above Saturday's over/under.
+- Saturday's over/under is 3.6 points lower than the two team's combined 64.1 points per game average.

-- The 54.3 combined points per game that these two squads have allowed this season are 6.7 fewer than the 61 total in this contest.
+- These two squads combine to surrender 54.3 points per game, 6.2 fewer than this contest's over/under.

-- The average total in Aggies games this season is 50.9, 10.1 points fewer than Saturday's over/under of 61 .
+- The average total in Aggies games this season is 50.9, 9.6 points fewer than Saturday's total of 60.5 .

-- The 61.5 PPG average total in Tigers games this season is 0.5 points more than this game's over/under.
+- In 2021, games involving the Tigers have averaged a total of 61.5 points, 1.0 more than the set total in this contest.

 Texas A&M Stats and Trends